Healthy Housing Workforce Toolkit: Building the Workforce Pipeline

 Case Study

-The City of Pittsburgh, PA adopted the Good Jobs Principle and was able to build a coalition of partners and organizations that are all determined to equitably target communities in need and support the development of new job opportunities.66
+The City of Pittsburgh, PA adopted the Good Jobs Principle and built a coalition of partners and organizations that are all determined to equitably target communities in need and support the development of new job opportunities.66

 End Notes